 - Career Highlights

-- Private studies with Charles Banacos, John Scofield, Mike Stern, Mick Goodrick, and Gary Chaffee
+- Private lessons with Charles Banacos, John Scofield, Mike Stern, Mick Goodrick, and Gary Chaffee

 In Their Own Words

-"Somebody once told me that one of the main things about learning how to teach is when you look at the student next to you, try not to look at yourself.
-And try to focus on where that person is, because their strength might be your weakness.
+"Somebody once told me that one of the main things about learning how to teach is when you look at the student next to you.
+Try not to look at yourself, try to focus on where that person is because their strength might be your weakness.
 I am not going to assume that my students want to work on whatever it is that I'm working on.
-You don't have to go through 20 or 30 years of busting your chops before you actually learn something cool!"
+You don't have to go through 20 or 30 years of busting your chops before you actually learn something cool."

 "The best thing about teaching or learning how to play music is the balance between technical information and whatever your heart and soul feel.
 Hopefully the technical information is only the vehicle for what you're really trying to do.
 I want my students to stay focused through the ups and downs, and to trust in what they believe in.
 I try to reinforce that they should learn as much as they can and be as versatile as possible because the competition is very high.
 I also tell them to respect and learn from the past as they're trying to go forward."